 - Live in a home defined as "affordable housing."
 "Affordable housing" is defined by California Public Utilities (P.U.)
 Code 2852.
 This can take many forms, which include the following:

 - Single-family home has a resale restriction or an equity sharing agreement with a public entity or nonprofit affordable housing provider

 - Single-family home is part of a multi-family complex supported by public funds to enable selling the home at an affordable cost to low income families.

 - Single-family home was purchased through a first time homebuyer program or loan program that uses state or federal HOME funding - and contains a qualifying resale restriction or equity sharing agreement.

 Think you qualify?
-Call GRID Alternatives toll-free at (866) 921-4696 or e-mail email@example.com to coordinate a pre-screening phone conversation.
+Complete the online eligibility form or call GRID Alternatives toll-free at (866) 921-4696 to coordinate a pre-screening phone conversation.
 You can also contact your local GRID Alternatives office.

 Click here for a multi-lingual SASH brochure.